Worried that your baby burps a lot, disrupting her sleep? Learn effective tips to burping your little one for smoother sleep and less fussing.

 Have you introduced solids to your baby?
 If so, try to offer the meal in the morning.

 That way, she has plenty of time between eating and bedtime for the food to digest.
-After all, babies’ tummies are still adjusting to new food and learning how to digest them.
-Feeding her solids earlier in the morning will allow her to digest and pass gas throughout the day.
+After all, your baby’s stomach is still adjusting to new food and learning how to digest them.
+Feeding solids earlier in the morning will allow her to digest and pass gas throughout the day.

 And remember to track the solids she eats as you offer them, introducing only one food at a time.
 That way, you can see if a particular food is causing problems.

 Dealing with a gassy baby—especially at night—can be a challenge for already-exhausted parents.
-Try burping your baby during feedings, making sure she’s at an incline (this applies to her sleep as well).
-Avoid putting her down asleep, feeding her after she wakes up, not before her naps.
+Try burping your baby during feedings, making sure she’s at an incline.
+Avoid putting her down asleep, and instead feed her after she wakes up, not before naps.

-Experiment with different burping positions and gas exercises.
-And if she’s already eating solids, offer her food early in the morning.
+Experiment with different burping positions and exercises to get gas bubbles up and out.
+And if she’s already eating solids, offer food early in the morning.